Mosquito bite allergy: Presentation

 Cases of mosquito bite allergies associated with Epstein-Barr virus-associated lymphoproliferative disease have been reported most often in Japan, Taiwan, Korea, and the native populations of Mexico, Central America, and South America.
-This reaction occurs primarily in younger individuals (0–18 years old; mean age 6.7 years) who have evidence of one of the predisposing Epstein-Barr virus-associated lymphoproliferative disease.
+This reaction occurs primarily in younger individuals (0–18 years old; mean age 6.7 years) who have evidence of one of the predisposing Epstein-Barr virus-associated lymphoproliferative diseases.
 Rarely, however, it occurs in individuals who exhibit no signs or symptoms of a predisposing disorder but later develop chronic active Epstein-Barr virus infection.
 In addition to the signs and symptoms of their specific Epstein-Barr virus-associated lymphoproliferative disease (see Epstein-Barr virus-associated lymphoproliferative diseases), these individuals are subject to severe local as well as systemic reactions to mosquito bites.
 The bite sites are infiltrated with T helper cells, CD8+ T cells, and CD16+ NK cells.
 In this mixture of infiltrates, most of the cells exhibiting EBV positivity are T helper cells.
 The systemic reactions include: fever and malaise; enlarged lymph nodes, liver, and/or spleen; liver dysfunction; hematuria; and proteinuria.
-The individuals exhibit greatly increased numbers off circulating NK cells, increased levels of T helper cells. and increased levels of IgE.
+The individuals exhibit greatly increased numbers of circulating NK cells, increased levels of T helper cells. and increased levels of IgE.
 Some of the circulating NK cells are clearly infected with EBV.
 The mosquito bitten tissues show perivascular infiltrations containing T and NK cells; a large percentage of these NK cells are EBV positive.
 Cases associated with chronic active Epstein-Barr virus infection commonly progress to a more serious Epstein-Barr virus-associated lymphoproliferative disease such as marginal zone B-cell lymphoma or a Hodgkin lymphoma-like B cell lymphoma.

 Pathophysiology

-The allergenic proteins in the mosquito's salivary are thought to trigger the reactivation of EBV in the NK cells that are latently infected with the virus.
-Upon reactivation, the virus expresses certain of its gene products, particularly that of its LMP-1 oncogene, as well as induces its infected cells to release certain of their gene products, particularly interferon gamma and interleukin 10, which cause the cells it infects to lyse and release EBV to infect other cells or, alternatively, to become immortalized, proliferate, and, possibly, become malignant.
+The allergenic proteins in the mosquito's salivary gland are thought to trigger the reactivation of EBV in the NK cells that are latently infected with the virus.
+Upon reactivation, the virus expresses certain of its gene products, particularly that of its LMP1 oncogene, as well as induces its infected cells to release certain of their gene products, particularly interferon gamma and interleukin 10, which cause the cells it infects to lyse and release EBV to infect other cells or, alternatively, to become immortalized, proliferate, and, possibly, become malignant.

 Diagnosis

-The diagnosis of mosquito bite allergies in Epstein-Barr virus-associated lymphoproliferative disease depends on finding evidence of the lymphoproliferative disease, a compatible clinical presentation, and detection of EBV in the NK and T cells (e.g. T helper cells) in blood and/or mosquito bitten tissues.
+The diagnosis of mosquito bite allergies in Epstein-Barr virus-associated lymphoproliferative disease depends on finding evidence of the lymphoproliferative disease, a compatible clinical presentation, and detection of EBV in the NK and T cells (e.g., T helper cells) in blood and/or mosquito-bitten tissues.
 The presence of high levels of EBV+ circulating NK cells strongly supports the diagnosis.
 However, an exceptionally high density of EBV+ in the skin lesions and/or blood raises the possibility that the individual has a NK-cell lymphoma/leukemia.
 Lympoid cells at the bite site may also express the EBV1 viral gene, BZLF1; this gene promotes the lyses of its infected cell host and when detected in bite sites is a marker of a poor prognosis.